JARUS-QM/casex/docs/source/examples/example5_ballistic_descent.rst

 Finally, this example also shows how to get the ballistic computations found in Annex F Appendix A.
-This is done by instantiating the :class:`AnnexFParms` class (with a random impact angle since it is not used for ballistic computations)
+This is done by instantiating the :class:`AnnexFParms` class (with a random impact angle since it is not used for ballistic computations), since all the ballistic values are computed internally in the class during instantiation.

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 86

-and then simply accessing the associated attributes in the class.
+Then we can easily access the associated attributes in the class to get the various ballistic values for each category.

 .. literalinclude:: ../../../examples/example5_ballistic_descent.py
     :lines: 93-99